breverdbidder/life-os/README.md

 ---

-*Life OS v2.0 - Built with ❤️ for ADHD optimization*
+*Life OS v2.0 - Built with ❤️ for FOCUS optimization*